 The game is now free, and can be downloaded here.

 Provides examples of:

-- Bolivian Army Ending/Downer Ending: Ryan succeeds in his quest, but gets shot by the police.
+- Bittersweet Ending: Ryan succeeds in his quest, but gets shot by the police.
 Can be Downer Ending if you think the whole thing was just a mad man's imagination.

 - Computer Equals Monitor: A security computer gets disabled/destroyed by shooting the screen.

 - Cool Shades: Ryan has to put some shades on to obscure his identity after he is wanted for murder.

 - Cruel and Unusual Death: A few victims, who don't get killed by Ryan's pistol, undergo this.
 Diane Underwood arguably had the worst among them.
 Ryan messes with the circuit box that controls her house's guard turret, which promptly blows up.
 Unfortunately to her, this releases heavy bolts of energy that bisects her body.
 And yet she's still alive when Ryan gets to her!
 The injury is so bad, she begs him to Mercy Kill just to end her suffering.

 - Cyberpunk with a Chance of Rain: The game plays this straight, what's with poorly lit, often dirty looking streets and permanent drizzle with occasional showers and lightnings.
 Ryan doesn't seem to mind.
 In-game weather report:General

 As the rainy season continues there will be increased humidity and constant rainfall, although mostly restricted to a light drizzle.
 Constant cloud cover is expected and temperatures will reach a moderate 20 degrees.

 Due to the rain and cloud cover there will be a serious increase of trapped pollution in the air and it is recommended that masks are worn at all times for those in pollution risk category A. The risk should clear in 2 or 3 weeks.